LeakDetectAI/deep-learning-sca/README.md

-# deep-learning-sca: Python library to perform Automated Side-Channel Attacks using Black-Box Neural Architecture Search
+# A Python library to perform Automated Side-Channel Attacks using Black-Box Neural Architecture Search